timg021/UTR_public/MultisliceCppTest/PhaseRetrieval/ReadmeUTR.txt

 parameters) of the a priori known approximate structure.

 Parameter 5 contains a fully specified pathname template for the input files containing either defocused images in GRD format, uncompressed 32-bit floating-point TIFF format or a floating-point RAW file format with an optional header.
-Note that this template is used for generation of the eventual input and output filenames which UTR.exe creates by inserting a single number that correspond to the index of a rotational orientation.
-As a result, when a filename template "ag.grd" is given in this parameter, the output filenames may look like "ag00.grd, ag01.grd,..., ag35.grd" (36 files in total), if 36 different rotational positions and defocus distances are specified in the file whose name is given in Parameter 3.
+Note that this template is used for generation of the actual input and output filenames which UTR.exe creates by inserting a single number that correspond to the index of a rotational orientation.
+As a result, when a filename template "ag.grd" is given in this parameter, the output filenames may look like "ag00.grd, ag01.grd,..., ag35.grd" (36 files in total), if 36 different lines with rotational positions and defocus distances are specified in the file whose name is given in Parameter 3.
 When a filename template "ag1.grd" is given in this parameter, the output filenames may look like "ag1.grd, ag2, ..., ag108.grd" (108 x 1 = 108 files in total), if 108 different rotational positions, with 1 defocus distances at each rotational position, are specified in the file whose name is given in Parameter 3.
 In particular,